helm

 enabled: false

-This Chart has the following dependencies for the project’s default installation.
+This chart includes the following dependencies for the default installation.
 All dependencies are enabled by default.

 Valkey